// Field Guide

 Are smoke bombs safe?

 Yes.
 CPSC-approved smoke bombs are non-toxic, non-explosive, and safe for consumer use.
-The smoke doesn't contain hazardous chemicals at the concentrations produced during normal outdoor use.
-Basic precautions: don't breathe large amounts of smoke directly, keep 3 feet between the emission end and bystanders, don't use indoors.
+The smoke does not contain hazardous chemicals at the concentrations produced during normal outdoor use.
+Basic precautions include not breathing large amounts of smoke directly, keeping a 3-foot distance between the emission end and bystanders, and never using them indoors.
+For a deeper dive into safety practices, please read our Safety Guide.
+Following these simple rules will ensure that your event remains fun and incident-free for everyone involved.

 Are smoke bombs toxic?

 ShutterBombs produce non-toxic smoke.
-The colored pigments are safe for outdoor use.
-We don't recommend standing directly in a dense smoke cloud (same caution as any smoke), but incidental exposure at outdoor distances is safe.
+The colored pigments are safe for outdoor use and have been rigorously tested.
+We do not recommend standing directly in a dense smoke cloud, which is the same caution you should use with any smoke, but incidental exposure at outdoor distances is perfectly safe.
+Our commitment to using high-quality, non-toxic ingredients means you can focus on your art without worrying about harmful side effects.
+We prioritize the health and safety of our customers above all else.

 Are smoke bombs safe for kids?